-Where applicable, the first period of EL should be successfully completed before a student will be allowed to register for the second period of EL.
+Where applicable, the first period of EL shall be successfully completed before a student will be allowed to register for the second period of EL.

-5.12 The closing dates for registration for experiential learning are as follows:

-For the first semester: 28 February For the second semester: 31 August

-5.13 A student may simultaneously register for EL and a day-class programme only on approval of the Head of the Department: Provided that the day-class programme should not interfere with the student's experiential learning period.
+- 5.12 The closing dates for registration for experiential learning are as follows: - For the first semester: 28 February - For the second semester: 31 August - 5.13 A student may simultaneously register for EL and a day-class programme only with the approval of the head of the department: provided that the day-class programme does not interfere with the student's experiential learning period.